Phaham/BoogieBites/README.md

 - hashing passwords with bcryptjs.
 - building a complete authentication workflow with JWT: user sign up, log in and reset password via email.
-- protecting routes and restricting access according to user role (user, guide, lead guide, admin).
+- protecting routes and restricting access according to user role (user, reviewer, admin).

 ## Security